On the Nonemptiness and Boundedness of Solution Sets of Weakly Homogeneous Optimization Problems: Abstract

 \section{Abstract}

-This paper investigates a new class of optimization problems whose objective functions are weakly homogeneous relative to the constrain sets.
-Two criteria for nonemptiness and boundedness of solution sets are established.
-We also study the solution existence and the stability of linear parametric optimization problems.
+In this paper, we introduce a new class of optimization problems whose objective functions are weakly homogeneous relative to the constraint sets.
+By using the normalization argument in asymptotic analysis, we prove two criteria for the nonemptiness and boundedness of the solution set of a weakly homogeneous optimization problem.
+Moreover, the normalization argument enables us to study the existence and stability of the solution sets of linearly parametric optimization problems.
+Several examples are given to illustrate the derived results.